stancl/flare-docs/README.md

 # Flare and Ignition docs

 This repository contains the content of [the documentation section of the Flare website](https://flareapp.io/docs).
-Free free to PR improvements.
+Free free to PR improvements and typo fixes.

 ## Contributing